solworktech/trackz/README.md

 ```
 The dir where `trackz.db` resides needs to be owned by the user who will be doing the writing and that user will of
 course need write permissions on `trackz.db`.
 To better illustrate, if the DB resides in `/etc/trackz/trackz.db` and the
-user `devilspie2` will run under is `devilspie` then the below should be enough (assuming you use a reasonable `umask`,
+user `devilspie2` executable will run as is `devilspie` then the below should be enough (assuming you use a reasonable `umask`,
 if you've got something "special" going, issue the relevant `chomd` commands):
 ```sh
 # chown devilspie /etc/trackz /etc/trackz/trackz.db